JDAI-CV/DNNLibrary/README.md

 Android 8.1 introduces Neural Networks API (NNAPI).
 It's very exciting to run a model in the "native" way supported by Android System. :)

-DNNLirary is a wrapper of NNAPI.
+DNNLirary is a wrapper of NNAPI ("DNNLibrary" is for "**d**aquexian's **NN**API library).
 It lets you easily make the use of the new NNAPI introduced in Android 8.1.
-You can convert your caffemodel into `daq` format by the [convert tool](https://github.com/daquexian/DNN_convert_tool) and run the model directly.
+You can convert your caffemodel into `daq` format by the [dnntools](https://github.com/daquexian/dnntools) and run the model directly.

 The demo consists `daq` model files for LeNet, ResNet-18 and SqueezeNet, and you can get your own model conveniently from pretrained caffemodel.